 “Town Meeting Day is the whole point of being a Vermonter”, says Paul Gillis, in his article, A Final Word On Town Meeting.

 The Eden Town Meeting is held at the Eden Central School, with discussion regarding the Town budget beginning at 9AM.

 To view the warnings and results for past town and school meetings, click on the links below:

 GENERAL ELECTION: Held on the first Tuesday after the first Monday in November in each even numbered year.

 During general elections in Vermont, elections are held for the positions of Governor, Lieutenant Governor, Treasurer, Secretary of State, Auditor of Accounts, Attorney General, State Senator, State Representative, State’s Attorney, Sheriff, High Bailiff, County Clerk, and Probate Judge.
 Officials elected to these offices are elected for a term of two years.

-In 2018, the General Election will be held on November 6, 2018.
-Voting at the Eden Town Office will take place from 8AM to 7PM.
-To view the warning and sample ballots click on the links below:
+In 2018, the General Election was held on November 6, 2018.
+Voting at the Eden Town Office took place from 8AM to 7PM.
+412 of Eden’s registered voters participated in the election – 49%.

-To view past election results for the State of Vermont please visit: sec.state.vt.us/elections.aspx
+To view the results of this and other past elections for the State of Vermont please visit: Election Results

 VOTER REGISTRATION INFORMATION: For everything you need to know about voting in Vermont, visit the Vermont Secretary of State’s website: